DarkBones/darkbones.dev/content/posts/explaining-rag/index.md

 ![This is Fine](this-is-fine.png)

-> **"The embedder I use operates in a mind-bending, 768-dimensional coordinate system—far beyond human perception."**
+> **"The embedder I use operates in a mind-bending, 768-dimensional coordinate system, far beyond human perception."**

 When you have finished trying to visualize that, we can return to simpler, easy-to-draw, two-dimensional graphs.